 - Booking is a good place to start looking for accommodation in Donoussa.
 Most of the hotels in Donoussa are located in Stavros town, the main settlement and port.

 - Ferryhopper is a great place to look at Greek ferry schedules and book tickets online.
 If you are traveling in the peak month of August, be sure to book those tickets a few weeks in advance just in case!

 - You should be at your departure port from Athens about an hour before the boat is due to sail.
 Piraeus Port can be a big and confusing place, make sure to take a note of which gate number your Donoussa ferry leaves from.

 - Stay at one of the hotels near Piraeus Port if your ferry to the Cyclades arrives or departs at an awkward time.

 - A useful guide here on how to get to and from Piraeus Port to Athens center or the Airport.

-- Donoussa only has one ATM machine.
+- Donoussa only has a couple of ATM machines.
 Read this Money in Greece guide, and perhaps take some extra cash with you just in case they are out of action when you visit.

 What to see in Donoussa

 The best things to do and places to see in Donoussa include: